 The top panel OUT 1 level of the FM3 works as the master, adjusting the overall levels of the FM3 and computer playback simultaneously.
-For additional control, adjust levels inside the computer or use the found in SETUP: I/O: USB.
+For additional control, adjust levels inside the computer or use the USB 1/2 Level parameter of the FM3 found in SETUP: I/O: USB.